 DPA d:vote 4099-B CORE Upright Bass Microphone and Accessories

-The d:vote™ CORE (New in 2018) version is now what we have in stock.
+The d:vote™ CORE (released in 2018) version is now what we have in stock.
+(If you're price-matching, make sure that the "great deal" you found is for the current model!)
 The new d:vote™ CORE 4099 brings more clarity and details to your music, across the entire dynamic range.
 CORE by DPA is a powerful new technology at the heart of DPA miniature microphones; with minimized distortion, improved headroom and SPL ratings, and increased clarity and openness.
 The d:vote™ CORE 4099 also features an enhanced shock mount design, providing excellent isolation from handling noise and rumble.

 ALL of the 4099-B mics in stock at Gollihur Music are the NEW (May 2018) "d: vote CORE" version of the mic, which is fully compatible with the add-on options (extendable gooseneck, thicker cable, wireless adapters, various instrument mounts).

 The d:vote 4099-B is a pro-level bass microphone from Danish company DPA; with super-lightweight construction, an integrated mounting clip system, and top-notch sound quality, could it be the perfect microphone for live upright bass?

 Perhaps!
 Only one way to find out, though.
 So I sat down with the mic on one of the shop basses and checked it out.